microsoft/moaw/workshops/more-dev-less-ops/workshop.md

 As you saw, you didn't have to deal with the infrastructure part of the application.
 You just had to select the template you want to use and the environment type.
 The infrastructure was deployed in a few minutes and you were able to deploy your application on it.
 This is a huge time saver for developers.

-## Going further with Azure Developer Cli
+## Going further with Azure Developer CLI

-## What is Azure Developer Cli?
+### What is Azure Developer CLI?

-[Azure Developer Cli]() also now as `azd` is an open-source tool that accelerates the process of building cloud apps on Azure.
+[Azure Developer CLI]() also now as `azd` is an open-source tool that accelerates the process of building cloud apps on Azure.
 This can be used to create a new application from a template, deploy it to Azure, and manage it.

 A lot of templates are available publicly on GitHub, you can find them [here](https://github.com/topics/azd-templates).
 You can also create your own templates and use them with `azd`.
 These templates include application code, and reusable infrastructure as code assets.

-The `azd` tool can be use in combination with Azure Cli to support your Azure workflow.
+The `azd` tool can be use in combination with Azure CLI to support your Azure workflow.

 By the end of this workshop, you will have to create your own template and use it to deploy your application on Azure.